At which campus can I study this program?

 University Park, PA 16802

-Students with a minor in Entomology have been successful in establishing careers in a diverse number of fields, including agriculture, biology, environmental science, and human and veterinary medicine, and in governmental regulatory and policy positions.
-Many students have gone on to graduate school in entomology or biology.
-Students are strongly encouraged to conduct and carry out research in the lab of one or more entomology faculty during their time at Penn State.
+Students with a minor in Entomology have been successful in establishing careers in a diverse number of fields, including agriculture, pest management, biology, environmental science, and human and veterinary medicine, and in governmental regulatory and policy positions.